Private Project

 She majored in Screenwriting and Film and TV Development, and was awarded an Academic Distinction by the University of California, Los Angeles (UCLA) and New York Film Academy - Los Angeles.

-She works with studio executives from NewFilmmakers Los Angeles (NFMLA), Little Cinema, Warner Bros., Disney, NBCUniversal, Netflix, Amazon, and the Academy of Motion Picture Arts and Sciences and has worked on notable Hollywood projects such as Netflix's Bridgerton (Season 2 & 3), Queen Charlotte, The Witcher (Season 3), All The Light We Cannot See, Netflix Upfront, Warner Media Upfront, Legend of Vox Machina, Disney's Kiff, Disney's SuperKitties, Disney Creators Lab, Westward Walt, XBOX FanFest Live, Taco Bell Live Mas Live, The Kansas City Chiefs, Amazon's Saltburn and Fallout.
+She has worked with Little Cinema on notable Hollywood projects such as Netflix's Bridgerton (Season 2 & 3), Queen Charlotte, The Witcher (Season 3), All The Light We Cannot See, Netflix Upfront, Warner Media Upfront, Legend of Vox Machina, Disney's Kiff, Disney's SuperKitties, Disney Creators Lab, Westward Walt, The Handmaid’s Tale (Season 6), XBOX FanFest Live, Taco Bell Live Mas Live, The Kansas City Chiefs, Amazon's Saltburn and Fallout.

 Add Director Biography